This super refreshing apple cider vinegar hair rinse is easy to make and guaranteed to give you healthier, cleaner hair, and a healthier scalp too!

 Do you want healthier, shinier hair?

-Look no further…you need a hair rinse.
+Look no further…you need this hair rinse.

 I started using a homemade apple cider vinegar rinse quite awhile ago to remove build up from hair products.

 But I’ve learned that there are more reasons to use them.